Antisocial Personality Disorder: Criteria For A Sociopath Diagnosis

 iStock

-The diagnostic process for ASPD
+The diagnostic process for Antisocial Personality Disorder (ASPD)

 You may choose to visit a primary care professional before getting mental health care.
 After a medical evaluation is performed to help rule out any possible medical conditions, a primary care provider may refer you to a mental health professional for further evaluation of symptoms.

 The diagnosis of antisocial personality disorder is generally based upon a psychological evaluation that explores one’s thoughts, feelings, behavior patterns, relationships, and family history.
+For example, the provider may ask if any family members have a medical history of personality disorders because inherited genes may indicate a high risk of diagnosis.
+Or the evaluator may ask about their childhood to determine if they showed signs of childhood conduct disorder.

 The Diagnostic and Statistical Manual of Mental Disorders 5th Edition outlines criteria for diagnosing personality disorders like antisocial personality disorder.
 The diagnostic standard for each personality disorder includes differing symptoms.
 Being truthful about all symptoms you experience may help the diagnostic process go more smoothly and aid in the most accurate results.